Maestranza to become creative hub as Intramuros eyes UNESCO Creative Cities list

 Photos courtesy of Paulo Alcazaren

-It’s difficult to pinpoint the hub of creativity in Manila, which is baffling considering creativity is a trait Filipinos claim as our trademark.
+It’s difficult to pinpoint the homestead of creativity in Manila, which is baffling considering creativity is a trait Filipinos claim as their trademark.
 In fact, 7.34% of our GDP comes from creative industries.
 While places like Silicon Valley, Montreux, and Venice already have instant recall for start-ups, jazz, and contemporary art, Filipino creatives—artists, designers, writers, developers, and more—have yet to find a home, or at least an official communal space.
 The Maestranza in Intramuros is set to change that.

 The Intramuros Administration (IA) and Creative Economy Council of the Philippines (CECP) are working together to revive the colonial structure into a creative hub.
 The goal is to qualify Intramuros as a UNESCO Creative City, following Baguio’s admittance into the network in 2017 for Crafts and Folk Art.